WES Credential Evaluation for Colombian Degrees: What to Expect

 Here is why this matters enormously: if you hold a 5-year Título Profesional (assessed as a 4-year Bachelor's) plus a 1-year Especialización (assessed as a post-graduate certificate), WES can issue a report showing "Two or more credentials, one of which is a three-year or longer program."
 This earns 128 base CRS points — eight more than a Bachelor's alone and just seven below a Master's degree.

 Many Colombian applicants who have completed an Especialización fail to submit it alongside their primary degree evaluation.
-The error costs them 8 CRS points they have already earned through qualifications they hold.
+If the two-credential conditions are met, omitting it can cost them 8 CRS points available through qualifications they hold.

 Maestría and Doctorado